fiinix/fiinix.github.io/_posts/2012/05/2012-05-04-nothing-ventured-nothing-gained.md

 date: 2012-05-04T23:35:00+00:00
 author: Carlos
 layout: post
-tags: [England, Moving, Job, Immigration]
+tags: [England, Moving, Jobs, Immigration]
-category: personal
+category: Life
 excerpt: "In which we decide to move the UK, without accommodation or employment."
 ---
 People think we're crazy.
 Rightfully so I suppose since we have decided to move without accommodation and without employment.
 And without sufficient funds.